-Figure 5: Barkly Project location plan
+Figure 3: Barkly Project location plan

-The current diamond drilling program at the Bluebird Prospect (see plan, Figure 6) has included five (5) diamond drillholes for a total of 1,048m of drilling.
-The program has successfully tested the entire, up to 50m, thickness of the high-grade copper-gold mineralisation, as well as intersecting down-dip / plunge extensions of the zone that remains open (see longitudinal projection, Figure 2).
+The diamond drilling program at the Bluebird Prospect (see plan, Figure 4) is planned to comprise up to seven (7) diamond drillholes for a total of up to 1,500m of drilling.
+The program is designed to test the entire thickness of the high-grade copper-gold mineralisation, as well as test the down-dip / plunge extensions of the zone.